artofboth/beginner-javascript/course_notes/Module_5_Events.md

 Things in the DOM will emit events when they are interacted with.

 ## Event Listeners
 We can attach _event listeners_ to all elements to listen to those events.

+It takes three arguments: the event it's listening for, the function to run when the event happens, and an options object.

 The process is:
 - Get something (select an element from the DOM)
 - Listen for something ( an event)
 - Do something (call a function)